Women's poll tax repeal movement: Arkansas

 In Arkansas, clubwomen were active in the fight against the poll tax, but little headway was made after a repeal attempt in 1937 failed.
+Many Black and low-income Arkansans were disenfranchised because they couldn't afford to pay the poll tax.
+This highlights the socioeconomic barrier that pertains to voting.
 In 1958, former governor Sid McMath was joined by state members of the League of Women Voters and labor unionists in petitioning for a constitutional amendment to eliminate the poll tax, which again failed.
 In 1964, the Voter Registration Committee was formed, headed by physician and civil rights advocate H. D. "Dave" Luck.
 The coalition included women from the state chapters of the American Association of University Women, the Business and Professional Women's Association, the League of Women Voters, and the Arkansas Education Association, as well as civil rights leaders.
 They were successful in pressing for an amendment to the state constitution, which repealed poll taxes as a prerequisite to vote and implemented a new registration system, in 1964.
 After Arkansas removed the tax, only Alabama, Mississippi, Texas, and Virginia retained the poll tax as a prerequisite for voting.